fbpx Skip to Content

 This knit shawl shape tends to have a bit less of a wingspan than a crescent shawl in the same weight with the same yardage, which means it can be a little bit more fiddly.
 I find, though, that will generally be offset by using a slightly looser gauge so that the knit fabric has a more fluid quality.
 That helps it hang and drape more effectively.

 To drape your knit shawl the way I did in this photo, start with the triangle of your shawl pointing downward along the front of your torso.
 Wrap the shorter end of the shawl up and around your neck first, then do the same with the longer end of your shawl.
 The longer end will hang down near the point of the triangle.
+This is one of my favorite ways to wear this shawl shape because I can easily tuck it inside a coat for extra warmth.

 The shawl shown here is my Plenitude Shawl.
 I knit my sample using Camellia Fiber Company’s Sylvan Fingering yarn, which is wonderfully soft and still one of my favorite yarns to work with.
 It has a gorgeous drape and is both lightweight yet warm.